codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 }
 ```

 The baseURL points to my local Ollama server, which is running on port `11434`.
-Observe that the model is specified as `ollama/qwen3-coder:480b-cloud`, which indicates that this model is hosted in [Ollama Cloud](https://ollama.com/cloud).
-That's due to my hardware limitations; I don't have enough resources to run the full model locally.
+Note that the model is specified as `ollama/qwen3-coder:480b-cloud`, which indicates that this model is hosted in [Ollama Cloud](https://ollama.com/cloud).
+That's due to my hardware limitations; I don't have sufficient resources to run the complete model locally.
 If you have a powerful machine, you can run the model locally by changing the model name to `ollama/qwen3-coder:480b`, or the smaller one `ollama/qwen3-coder:30b`, [available for local use](https://ollama.com/library/qwen3-coder).

-I can, for example, add any other model I have running locally just by adding it to the `models` section of the configuration file.
+I can, for instance, incorporate any other model I have running locally simply by adding it to the `models` section of the configuration file.

 [image of ollama list]

-To add `mistral` model from Ollama, I would add the following entry to the `models` section:
+To incorporate the `mistral` model from Ollama, I would add the following entry to the `models` section:

 ```jsonc
 "mistral": {